its-your-favorite/scalaRiddle/readme.md

 It turns out one easy expression is: (V0 + V1 + V2 ...
 V[N-1]) % N where V represents a numerical value (e.g. black = 0, red = 1 or clubs = 0, hearts = 1, spades = 2 ...)

 Each of the N players can cover one of the N possible values of (V0 + ..
-V[N-1])
+V[N-1]) % N

 So if player 0 can assure that he guesses his card when (V0 + ...
 V[N-1])%N==0
 and if player 1 can assure that he guesses his card when (V0 + ...
 V[N-1])%N==1
-and so on, then we have achieved our goal.
+and so on, then we have achieved our goal, and we will be 100% sure that in each case one player will correctly guess his card.

 A player can do this, by asking "What value must my card be, for [the expression] to equal the number I'm responsible for?"
 For example, if Clubs =0, and Alice sees 3 other Clubs at the table, and Alice is responsible for the case where (V0+ ...
 V[N-1])%N == 0, she should guess clubs.